HigherOrderCO/Bend/docs/defining-data-types.md

 let (Box value) = boxed; value
 ```

-For more complex types, there are two pattern syntaxes for matching on data types.
+For more complex types, there are two pattern syntaxes for matching data types.

 One of them binds implicitly the matched variable name plus `.` and the field names on each constructor: